AbstractionAlgebra/rotate-root-credentials/README.md

 # Linux Root Password Rotation with Ansible

 Automated root password rotation for Ubuntu 22.04+ and RHEL 8+ systems using Ansible.
-Designed for 50-device networks with DISA STIG and JSIG compliance requirements.
+Designed for 50-device networks with DISA STIG compliance requirements.

 ## Quick Start